-By reading through Using Excel for Business Analysis: a Guide to Financial Modelling Fundamentals, or by going on an Excel or financial modelling and analysis training course, you will have been building up your skills and knowledge by working through specific tasks and exercises that use the tools and techniques learned.
+By reading through Using Excel for Business and Financial Modelling, or by going on an Excel or financial modelling and analysis training course, you will have been building up your skills and knowledge by working through specific tasks and exercises that use the tools and techniques learned.
 The files that you will have built, and the corresponding step by step instructions will serve as a good reference for you when you need to repeat a task.

 Improving your Excel Skills

 We know that there is a lot more to being a good financial modeller than having good Excel skills, but it’s pretty hard to become a top-notch modeller without knowing Excel pretty well.
 Type what you need to do into Google, and you’ll probably end up on one of these sites, but subscribing to their newsfeeds is not a bad idea if you want keep up with your continual daily learning.